sodadata/docs/soda/quick-start-dev.md

 To connect to a data source such as Snowflake, PostgreSQL, Amazon Athena, or GCP Big Query, you use a `configuration.yml` file which stores access details for your data source.

 This guide also instructs you to connect to a Soda platform account using API keys that you create and add to the same `configuration.yml` file.
-Available for free as a 45-day trial, your Soda platform account gives you access to visualized scan results, tracks trends in data quality over time, set alert notifications, and much more.
+Available for free as a 45-day trial, your Soda platform account gives you access to visualized scan results, tracks trends in data quality over time, enables you to set alert notifications, and much more.

 1. In the GitHub repository in which you work with your dbt models, or ingest and transform data, create a directory to contain your Soda configuration and check YAML files.
 2. Something about setting up GitHub secrets.